You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 US Patents and Regulatory Information for XIFAXAN

-XIFAXAN is protected by thirty-four US patents.
+XIFAXAN is protected by thirty-one US patents.

 Generics may enter earlier, or later, based on new patent filings, patent extensions, patent invalidation, early generic licensing, generic entry preferences, and other factors.